9 People Discuss The Alternative Type Of Therapy They Swear By

-9 People Discuss The Alternative Type Of Therapy That's Working For Them
+9 People On The Alternative Type Of Therapy That's Working For Them

 While the jury is still out on why, it’s pretty clear that mental illness is on the rise in the United States in recent years.
 Titles like "The Meteoric Rise of Mental Illness in America and Implications for Other Countries" and "The Alarming Rise in Teen Mental Illness" blare at us from social media and news outlets.
 Mass shooting after mass shooting is attributed to individual mental health problems, rather than structural societal ones.
 The opioid epidemic barrels forward, with no sign of stopping.
 And, at the same time, a recent CDC study found that despite increases in serious mental distress, access to mental health services are on the decline.